How to Make the Best Critter Friendly Garden

-I've learned to live with these animals in my garden and I've learned to respect them and though I feel no urge to pick some of them up, I very often really enjoy watching them minding their own business.
-Sometimes their world looks very much like our world
+I've learned to live with these animals in my garden and I've learned to respect them and though I feel no urge to pick some of them up, it's very relaxing, interesting and also inspiring to watch them doing their own thing.

-Many Insects and Birds Love to Nest in Wood
+Many Insects Love to Nest in Dead Wood

 Many insects and some birds often use dead wood to drill holes in, either to nest in them or like some wasps do, use it to build their own home somewhere else.